 Like XR, the Bristol branch is one of the biggest in the UK.
 The group organises climate strikes in the city centre and campaigns for climate justice.

 BYS4C’s first strike took place on 15 February 2019, when over 1,000 students assembled on College Green.
 Further strikes were held in March and April and the group continued to expand.

-On 20 September, BYS4C took part in their seventh strike – part of the Global Climate Strike which was the largest ever mobilisation against climate change.
+On 20 September, BYS4C took part in their seventh strike – part of the Global Climate Strike – the largest ever mobilisation against climate change.
 Globally, over six million people took part.
-Of those, 15,000 gathered in Bristol and marched through the city centre.
+Of those, some 15,000 gathered in Bristol and marched through the city centre.